cjus/node-neo4j-presentation/presentation/readme.md

 We also learned that we actually think in terms of graphs and that a graph database is a natural tool for representing our data models and their relationships.

-Finally, we saw the power of using graph databases to better understand the current events.
+Finally, we saw the power of using graph databases to better understand current events.

 Give graph databases a try.
 You may just discover that they're an ideal tool to tackle the modern challenges in our highly connected world.